aaronksaunders/ionic-react-hook-form-react-fire/README.md

 ### Whats Next
 - Add Items Using Ionic Modal        - Added on 7/31/200
 - Create Account                     - Added on 7/31/200
-- Delete Items using IonSlidingItem
+- Delete Items using IonSlidingItem  - Added on 8/16/200
+- Update Items                       - Added on 8/16/200
+- Reset Forms                        - Added on 8/16/200
+- Default Data in ReactHook Form     - Added on 8/16/200

 ### See Other Work On My YouTube Channel